 Get citations as an Endnote file:

-Since the beginning of the SHS collection in 2011–12 the number of older clients seeking assistance from specialist homelessness services has increased at a greater rate than other age groups.
-Key trends identified in this client population over the 5 years are:
+Since 2012–13, the number of older clients seeking assistance from specialist homelessness services has increased at a greater rate than other age groups.
+Key trends identified in this client population over the past 5 years are:

-Other services most commonly needed by older clients were for:
+Other services most commonly needed by older clients during 2016–17 were:

-All these services were requested at lower rates than the general SHS population (assistance to sustain tenancy or prevent tenancy failure or eviction 33%, material aid/brokerage 35%, short-term or emergency accommodation 38%).
+All these services were requested at the same or lower rates than the general SHS population (assistance to sustain tenancy or prevent tenancy failure or eviction 33%, material aid/brokerage 35%, short-term or emergency accommodation 37%).

-While older clients most commonly ended their support in private or other housing (43%, or about 6,000), the proportion of older clients housed in public or community housing following support increased from 21% to 29% in 2015–16.
+This trend continued throughout support, with older clients most commonly ending their support in private or other housing (43%, or about 6,400).
+The proportion of older clients housed in public or community housing following support also increased from 20% to 28% in 2016–17.

-There was also a reduction in the proportion of older clients 'rough sleeping' (no shelter or improvised/ inadequate dwelling), falling from just over 1 in 10 clients (12%, or 1,700) at the commencement of support to 7% at the end (Figure OLDER.2).
+There was a reduction in the proportion of older clients ‘rough sleeping’ (no shelter or improvised/inadequate dwelling), falling from just over 1 in 10 clients (12%, or 1,800 clients) at the commencement of support to 7% (or 1,085 clients) at the end (Figure OLDER.3).

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.